 I am driven by curiosity, a need to learn about world and the human experience.
 It is what drove me to be a documentary photographer/filmmaker and it is what has led to my study of yoga.

-I teach slow vinyasa, gentle, prenatal and postnatal yoga classes that are accessible to most bodies, I am always happy to find ways to make the yoga work for the body your are in.
+I teach slow vinyasa, gentle, prenatal and postnatal yoga classes that I strive to be accessible to all bodies, I am always happy to adapt the yoga work for the body you are in now.
 I am available for workshops, private, group and corporate classes throughout the Bay Area and online.

 I began practicing yoga at my local gym in 2001 shortly after quitting smoking and was in need of a healthier way to calm my mind.
 There I found my love of physical activity; Pilates, dance, weights, bicycling, and of course yoga which has remained a constant source of strength and stability in my life.
-Through my yoga practice I have been able to recover from shoulder, knee and hand injuries, find healthy ways to cope with arthritis and embark on a path to better self-knowledge.
+Through my yoga practice I have been able to recover from shoulder and knee injuries, and find healthy ways to live with arthritis and embark on a path to better self-knowledge.